Tech-Roleplay/tr-docs/README.md

-# tr-docs
-Description for Techniale Framework
+# Documentation for the TRCore Framework